ASAP-CRN/sc-atacseq-wf/README.md

 This script compiles bucket and file information for both the initial (staging) and target (prod) environment.
 It also runs data integrity tests to ensure staging data can be promoted and generates a Markdown report.
 It (1) checks that files are not empty and are not less than or equal to 10 bytes (factoring in white space) and (2) checks that files have associated metadata and is present in MANIFEST.tsv.

 If data integrity tests pass, this script will upload a combined MANIFEST.tsv and the data promotion Markdown report under a metadata/{timestamp} directory in the staging bucket.
 Previous manifest files and reports will be kept.
-Next, it will rsync all files in the staging bucket to the curated bucket's preprocess, cohort_analysis, and metadata directories. **Exercise caution when using this script**; files that are not present in the source (staging) bucket will be deleted at the destination (curated) bucket.
+Next, it will rsync all files in the staging bucket to the curated bucket's workflow and metadata directories. **Exercise caution when using this script**; files that are not present in the source (staging) bucket will be deleted at the destination (curated) bucket.

 If data integrity tests fail, staging data cannot be promoted.
 The combined `MANIFEST.tsv`, Markdown report, and `promote_staging_data_script.log` will be locally available.